New Ocado ecommerce deal turns screw on bearish hedge funds

-LONDON (Reuters) - Hedge funds which have bet on a fall in the share price of Ocado (OCDO.L) will have taken a hit after the online retailer unveiled a new international technology deal which sent its stock up by more than a fifth.
+LONDON, Jan 22 (Reuters) - Hedge funds which have bet on a fall in the share price of Ocado will have taken a hit after the online retailer unveiled a new international technology deal which sent its stock up by more than a fifth.

-Canadian retailer Sobeys [SOBEF.UL] has agreed to use Ocado’s e-commerce technology to expand its online business.
-It follows a similar deal in November between Ocado and French rival Casino (CASP.PA) that also helped to boost Ocado’s shares..
+Canadian retailer Sobeys has agreed to use Ocado’s e-commerce technology to expand its online business.
+It follows a similar deal in November between Ocado and French rival Casino that also helped to boost Ocado’s shares. .

 Ocado was a favoured as a “short” bet amongst hedge funds throughout 2017 partly because of divergent views among investors over whether the company is a food retailer or a technology provider able to command a high valuation.